larsenjohn/herebyaccident/_posts/2017-04-20-dantes-squarespace.md

 So, your client wants a custom Squarespace site.
 Who boy.
 OK - where to begin.

 You can [read all about it here](https://developers.squarespace.com/quick-start), and I'm sure you will over and over as there is extremely little to go on.
+If you actually found this from the intertubes - good luck - as this is all conjecture.

 <hr class="rule">
 ***